eric-cobb/instruqt-geo-workshop/geo-workshop/03-geo-lab2-workshop/assignment.md

 You should notice the `Save maps` dialog box opens.
 The dialog box gives you options for `Title`, `Description`, `Add to ashboard` and `Add to library`.
 The `Title` enables you to give your map a unqiue, meaningful name.
 The optional `Description` allows you to provide more detailed information informing other users about intent and data used in the map.
 When saving a map, you have the option to add it to an exiting dashboard, a new dashboard, or not at all.
 The option to save to the library allows other users to query for saved visualization and discover your map for usage in their dashboards.

+## Create a Map
+Now that you have an overview of the Maps app, let's create a new map.

+### Add a layer
+The first step in creating a map is to add a layer.
+Click on the `Add layer` button.

+--- WORK IN PROGRESSS ---

 ## Conclusion
 ===
 In lab 2 you learned about ...